jstout96/cra-ts-test/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run build:archive`

-Build the project and create the archive for upload to a Crestron touch screen device

-### `npm run build:deploy`

-Deploy the archive in the ./dist folder to a Crestron touch screen device

 ### `npm run build:onestep`

 Build, archive, and deploy the project in one command

+Requires Powershell and 7-Zip to be in the PATH environment variable

 ## Learn More